Places to Visit in Ajijic: A Walkable Local Guide

 Ajijic Plaza

 What Is a Plaza in Mexico?
 In Mexico, a plaza is more than just a public square—it’s the heart of a town’s social and cultural life.
-Traditionally located in the town center, plazas are places where people gather to relax,
+Traditionally located in the

 Read More »